Updated on 21 September 2023

 Reading time: 3 minutes

 Rouen, Caen, Le Havre, Cherbourg, Giverny, Honfleur, Fécamp, Saint Lô and across all of Normandy

 Inspired by the unique light, beauty and mystery of Normandy, the Impressionist painters set up their easels throughout the region: by the Seine estuary, along the coast, in Rouen’s old town and in the village of Giverny.
-This year’s Normandy Impressionist Festival runs from 4 July to 15 November 2020 and focuses on the theme of a new day, a new colour.
+The Normandy Impressionist Festival aims to showcase the Impressionist movement and its close links with Normandy and will return in 2024 from 22 March to 22 September.

 Normandy, birthplace of Impressionism